dlotterman/metal_code_snippets/documentation_stage/nix_storage_options.md

   * Uniquely *nix oriented data host that is an active member of the OSS cloud community
   * Includes ZFS send / receive functionality

+#### Using Backend Transfer to consolidate smaller site storage to a larger one

+For customers who are deploying smaller sites globally with a central or larger main site, Backend Transfer (see below) can be used as a easy enabler for shipping data from an edge or smaller site back to a central aggregation point, minimizing the operational overhead needed per smaller site.

 ### Self Hosted on Metal